 How Can You Help Control Kitten Season?

-All of this information makes a strong case for spaying your female kitty before she ever goes into heat.
+All of this information makes a strong case for spay or neuter your cat before they are of reproductive age.
 It is generally considered safe for kittens as young as eight weeks, and ideally no older than 5 months old, to be spayed or neutered.
+Feline Fix by Five Initiative is designed to help veterinarians educate their clients on the medical, behavioral and community benefits of early spay/neuter.
 This routine medical procedure helps your cat stay healthier, happier, but most importantly, the choice to spay or neuter your cat helps save lives.

 How Can You Help Local Shelters?

 Many rescues and fosters create wish lists to make it easy for you to contribute exactly what is needed.
 Many of these lists have items such as cat food, bedding, litter, litter trays, carriers, collars, toys, or treats.
 As a safe bet, litter and food is always needed.

 Wish lists save the shelter the work of ordering and make it easy for you to gift the shelter something useful; everybody wins!
 To find out if your local shelter has a wish list, just check their website or social platform.

 Become a Foster Parent